 About Getting Tested

-In addition to standard 20 minute rapid antibody testing, Fenway offers state-of-the art Generation 4 HIV Ag/Ab testing that not only looks for antibodies, but an antigen as well.
+Fenway Health offers state-of-the art Generation 4 HIV Ag/Ab testing that not only looks for antibodies, but an antigen as well.
 This antigen is present in people who are newly infected with HIV and shows up within 14 days of exposure.
 This test requires a blood draw and results are back in a week or so.
 One of the big advantages of this test is the fact that the window period is so short.
 Early detection of HIV can dramatically improve treatment outcomes, as well as prevent those who don’t know they are newly-infected from spreading the virus to others.
 Newly infected HIV positive people are among the most infectious.
 Many transmissions happen because most newly-infected people aren’t aware of their status and they inadvertently pass HIV on to their partners.

 For some time, we have looked for antibodies to determine if someone has HIV.
 Although this is still the most common way to detect HIV, there is a window period of between 2-12 weeks after exposure before the HIV antibodies show up.